I almost gave back the advance for my first book.

 I’ve always known Jenny had a book in her.
 It was just a matter of which topic landed most.
 Last month, she published The Rebel’s Apothecary: A Practical Guide to the Healing Magic of Cannabis, CBD, and Mushrooms.

 Jenny has been coming to my lectures for 14 years and now she’s on my stage!
 In my Bestseller Masterclass digital course, she teaches how to create a book proposal that stands out to agents and publishers.
-(You can join the waitlist here.)
+(You can sign up for this EPIC course here.)

 For this post, I asked Jenny to share her experience as a first-time author!
 So below are 3 big lessons she learned about writing, publishing and marketing her book.